RashmiJK/PyLab/package_demos/asyncio_knowhow/asyncio_doc.md

 # Asynchronous IO (async IO)
-* async/await: are keywords in Python that are used to define coroutines async def
+* async/await: are keywords in Python that are used to define coroutines.

+  - `async def` is used to define a coroutine function.
+  - `await` is used to pause the execution of a coroutine until the awaited coroutine completes.
 The await keyword can only be used inside an async def function. asyncio.sleep() asyncio.gather()